-The Mirror Editor enables composing entries with media blocks, such as images and videos, along with crypto economic blocks, like crowdfunds and auctions.
+The Mirror Editor enables composing entries with Media Blocks, such as embedded NFTs from across the Ethereum ecosystem, Subscribe to Mint NFTs, images and videos, along with Action Blocks including “subscribe” and “mint entry”.
 It uses plain text and Markdown with a few formatting conventions.

 Modes